MosquitoDigitalLtd/PersistenceService_Android/README.md

 ## License

-MDPersistence is available under the MIT license.
+PersistenceService is available under the MIT license.
 See the LICENSE file for more info.

 ## Publishing Updates
 To publish updates follow these steps.